joshdrochon/my-first-webpage/README.md

 # _My First Webpage_

-#### _This Webpage is demonstrates early learning Web Dev, 01/06/18_
+#### _This Webpage demonstrates early learning of Web Dev, 01/06/18_

 #### By _**Josh Rochon**_

 ## Description

 _Herein lies the code of a website in the early stages development.
-You will find examples of inline and block elements as well as some basic css that is used across all the webpages._
+You will find examples of inline and block elements as well as some basic css that is used across all webpages._

 ## Setup/Installation Requirements

 * _For use of code, simply copy and paste into a text editor_
 * _Make sure all files are in the same directory_
-* _Open the file with and Internet browser__
+* _Open the file with and Internet browser_

 ## Known Bugs

-_{Because the code is in its early stage of development, please note that some elements may not render in all Internet browsers.
-The latest versions of Google Chrome and Firefox are recommended.  }_
+_Because the code is in its early stage of development, please note that some elements may not render in all Internet browsers.
+The latest versions of Google Chrome and Firefox are recommended._

 ## Support and contact details